Polar decomposition of semigroups generated by non-selfadjoint quadratic differential operators and regularizing effects

 and $J\in\GL_{2n}(\mathbb R)$ stands for the symplectic matrix defined by

-The notion of singular space was introduced in \cite{MR2507625} (formula (1.1.14)) by M. Hitrik and K. Pravda-Starov by pointing out the existence of a particular vector subspace $S$ in the phase space $\mathbb R^{2n}$, which is intrinsically associated to the quadratic symbol $q$, and defined as the following intersection of kernels
+The notion of singular space was introduced in \cite[formula (1.1.14)]{MR2507625} by M. Hitrik and K. Pravda-Starov by pointing out the existence of a particular vector subspace $S$ in the phase space $\mathbb R^{2n}$, which is intrinsically associated with the quadratic symbol $q$, and defined as the following intersection of kernels

 where the notations $\Reelle F$ and $\Imag F$ stand respectively for the real part and the imaginary part of the Hamilton map $F$ associated with $q$.
-Note that the subspace $S$ readily satisfies the two following properties
+Note that the subspace $S$ readily satisfies the following two properties

 Furthermore, the intersection defining $S$ in \eqref{13112018E6} being an intersection of subspaces of a finite dimensional vector space, this intersection is finite.
 More precisely, we may consider the smallest integer $k_0\geq0$ satisfying